LocalRuntime

 AssistantRuntimeProvider,

-type unstable_RemoteThreadListAdapter as RemoteThreadListAdapter,
+type RemoteThreadListAdapter,

 type ThreadHistoryAdapter,